ricardo-rolo/data-science/notes/eda.md

 ### 1.3 Validating

-To validate a variable, you could use some pandas attributes and methods.
-The goal here is to check if the variables are, in fact, according to your expectations.
+To validate a variable, we could use some pandas attributes and methods.
+The goal here is to check if the variables are, in fact, according to our expectations.
 Since this step may vary a lot, according to the business and data provided, we'll only mention some useful methods you can try:

   * Filtering
   * Plotting